ay0408/DOSS/README.md

 The run time of our algorithm (Algorithm 1 in our paper) was measured for reference, in "RunTime" folder.

+The omitted proofs in the main paper are provided in Proofs.pdf.

 ## Future Directions